-From engaging people in restoration opportunities to assisting local governments with best management practices, Ohio River Foundation is actively working with citizens to restore and protect all waters within the Ohio River watershed.
+From engaging people in restoration opportunities to assisting local governments with best management practices, Ohio River Foundation is actively working to restore and protect all waters within the Ohio River watershed.

 Ohio River Foundation stands at the forefront of efforts to develop a comprehensive Ohio River ecosystem restoration program.
 ORF is working with the US Fish and Wildlife Service, Army Corps of Engineers, state agencies, and experts from around the watershed to implement environmental restoration projects.

 Led by adult crew leaders, high school students perform habitat restoration and protection projects in Ohio, Indiana, and Kentucky.
 This stewardship program is the first of its kind in the Ohio River watershed.
 MORE...

 Communities throughout the Ohio River watershed are searching for ways to confront the growing problems created by stormwater.
 Flooding and degraded water quality are the chief threats posed by this source of non-point pollution.
 A few communities in Kansas City, Minnesota, and Michigan are attacking this problem head-on with an innovative approach: rain gardens.
 For the Ohio River watershed, ORF is now finding partners to bring this important development tool to local communities in the fight to control stormwater and improve water quality.
 More...

 As a part of its mission the U.S. Army Corps of Engineers is entrusted with protecting the Ohio River environment, and is responsible for issuing "dredge and fill" permits (section 404 of the Clean Water Act) to prospective property developers.
 By reviewing and commenting on these permits ORF protects communities from unwise development and continues to encourage the Corps to strike a balance between development and environmental protection.
 More